seesiva/arch/microservices.md

 Microservices
 =============

+# What is Microservices?
+Microservices is an architecture style.

 # How do we decide we need to adopt Microservices or not?
 We need to understand that Microservices are not suitable all the time.
 The following scenarios may not be appropriate to use or adopt microservices:
 * Developing a MVP